conradakunga/Blog/_posts/2025-07-29-considerations-when-adding-items-to-a-list-in-c-net.md

 Needless to say, this is an **expensive** operation, especially for a `List` that is **growing rapidly**.

-If you **know in advance** the number of the elements that will be contained, you can **pre-allocate the appropriate capacity** by calling the appropriate [constructor](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.-ctor?view=net-9.0#system-collections-generic-list-1-ctor(system-int32)), to which you pass the requested **capacity**.
+If you **know in advance** the number of elements that will be contained, you can **pre-allocate the appropriate capacity** by calling the appropriate [constructor](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.-ctor?view=net-9.0#system-collections-generic-list-1-ctor(system-int32)), to which you pass the requested **capacity**.

 ```c#
 var list = new List<int>(150);